sapcc/terraform-provider-ccloud/website/docs/r/arc_job_v1.html.markdown

   object structure is documented below.
 Conflicts with `execute`.
 Changing this forces a new resource to be created.

+* `triggers` - (Optional) A map of arbitrary strings that, when changed, will force the Arc Job to re-execute.

 The `execute` block supports:

 * `script` - (Required) The `script` payload.
 Conflicts with `tarball`.
 Changing